 Dynamic

-Developers should learn Legacy Java to effectively maintain, debug, and modernize existing enterprise applications, such as banking systems, government software, or large-scale corporate platforms, where upgrades to newer Java versions are complex or costly meets kotlin is widely used in the industry and worth learning.
+Use Kotlin when building Android applications or modern JVM-based systems where improved developer productivity and null safety are priorities, as seen in Spring Boot microservices at Netflix meets developers should learn legacy java to effectively maintain, debug, and modernize existing enterprise applications, such as banking systems, government software, or large-scale corporate platforms, where upgrades to newer java versions are complex or costly.
 Here's our take.

 🧊Nice Pick